gicLAB/SECDA-TFLite/README.md

 - Open VSCode in the repo ``` code .```
 - Install "Dev Containers" extension https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 - Open the `devC` VSCode workspace, this will reload the window and enter you into the workspace.
-- These following pop-up should appear otherwise you can open the command palette (Ctrl+Shift+P) and search for "Dev Containers: Reopen in Container"
+- The following pop-up should appear otherwise you can open the command palette (Ctrl+Shift+P) and search for "Dev Containers: Reopen in Container"

 ![alt text](docs/image-1.png)
 - Press `Reopen in Container`
 - It should take a while to download and install the container.
 - Once the container is created it should reopen you into the VSCode with the container active.
 - You can access the container through "Dev Containers: Open Folder in Container" VSCode command.

+Note 1: Hardware Automation Projects can only be configured inside the dev container.
+To use Vivado/Vitis you need to run your hardware project `run.sh` script outside the container.
+Refer to the [hardware automation](./hardware_automation/README.md) for more information on how to use the hardware automation scripts.

+Note 2: The dev container creates a conda environment called `secda-tflitev2` with all the required dependencies installed.
+You can activate this environment by running `conda activate secda-tflitev2` in the terminal.
+This environment is used to run the TensorFlow build process and other Python scripts.

 ## 2.B: Create development environment on natively
 ### Setup Bazel & GDB